Divorce Versus Putting Away

 When this Greek word apoluō gets mistranslated as divorce, instead of put-away, it creates a very serious problem.
-The mistranslation makes it appear that Yeshua just contradicted Deuteronomy 24:1, and perhaps that’s the motive behind it.
-It wouldn’t surprise me.
+The mistranslation makes it appear that Jesus (Yeshua) just contradicted Deuteronomy 24:1, and perhaps that’s the motive behind it.

 Deuteronomy 24:1 lays out a three-step process for legally dissolving a marriage.
 The husband must (1) write his wife a bill of divorce, (2) place the bill in her hand, and (3) then he may send her away.
 After this three-step Torah proscribed process, the man and woman are legally divorced, and then both are free to legally remarry.

 Mark Chapter 10

 Let’s examine this same topic as it’s presented in the Gospel of Mark 10:2-12, in which the KJV and many other translations correctly translate apoluō as put-away, each time it appears.
 I will, however, omit verses 5-10 and deal with them at the end of this article, for the reason I will explain at that time.

 Mark 10:2-12 “And coming near, the Pharisees asked Him if it is lawful for a man to put away a wife, testing Him.
 But answering, He said to them, ‘What did Moses command you?’…And again, in the house His disciples asked Him about the same.
 And He said to them, ‘Whoever puts away his wife and marries another commits adultery against her.
 And if a woman puts away her husband and marries another, she commits adultery.’”